YoanBoute/Computational-Intelligence/Lab 2/README.md

 This strategy is not absolutely optimal, because it would be even more efficient if it computed not only one move, but the whole game in advance.
 However, such a strategy would require exponential computation time, and couldn't be implemented in reasonable time.
 Hence, for practical reasons, the optimal_rule_based3 strategy will be considered as the best possible strategy in the next steps.

+## 2. Evolutionary agent

+The evolutionary agent is supposed to be based on a set of rules and actions that have evolved to maximize a fitness, which is the win rate when put against an optimal rule-based strategy.

+*Evolutionary_Agent1 :* This first class is the basis of the evolutionary agent, with a very small set of arbitrary rules, whose thresholds and subsequent actions can evolve.
+The mutations of those rules is made using Gaussian mutations with fixed variances.
+Once mutated, all the numbers involved are transformed back into int, as the rules don't need floating points thresholds, and the actions involve two integers.
+An additional check is also made to prevent those values from going out of the valid range given by a specific nim state (for example, a mutation can't result in a rule with an action on a line that doesn't exist in the nim state).
+This very simple agent was designed to begin with the evolutionary strategies, and is very unefficient, with a fitness of 0 because of the number of rules he can change.
+In the following models, we will focus on these rules.